 - Turais i nGaeilge (Highlights tour in Irish) at Chester Beatty

-Free things to doTurais i nGaeilge (Highlights tour in Irish) at Chester Beatty Join Chester Beatty for a free tour exploring some of the highlights and stories in their collection.
+Free things to doTurais i nGaeilge (Highlights tour in Irish) at Chester Beatty Join Chester Beatty for a free tour in Irish exploring some of the highlights and stories in their collection.

 - Drop-in Drawing with Roxana Manouchehri

-Free things to doDrop-in Drawing with Roxana Manouchehri Join a free drop-in art drawing activity at Chester Beatty, Dublin with artist Roxana Manouchehri this January.
+Free things to doDrop-in Drawing with Roxana Manouchehri Join a free drop-in art drawing activity at Chester Beatty, Dublin with artist Roxana Manouchehri this spring.

 Enjoy a yoga or Qigong class on the lovely rooftop.